Lattice Gaussian Sampling by Markov Chain Monte Carlo: Bounded Distance Decoding and Trapdoor Sampling: Preliminaries

-Intuitively, the CVP shown in (\ref{eqn:ML Decoding}) can be solved by the lattice Gaussian sampling.
-Since the distribution is centered at the query point $\mathbf{c}$, the closest lattice point $\mathbf{Bx}$ to $\mathbf{c}$ is assigned with the largest sampling probability by default.
-Therefore, by multiple independent samplings, the solution of CVP is most likely to be returned.
-By adjusting the sample size, Meanwhile, the sample size can be sampling decoder enjoys a flexible trade-off between performance and complexity.
-In \cite{Klein}, Klein's algorithm was introduced for approximate sampler decoding, which performs the sampling over a Gaussian-like distribution.
-It is shown in \cite{Klein,CongRandom,DerandomizedJ} that Klein's algorithm is able to find the closest lattice point when it is very close to the input vector: this technique is known as bounded-distance decoding (BDD) in coding literature, which corresponds to a reduced variant of CVP.
+Intuitively, the CVP given in (\ref{eqn:ML Decoding}) can be solved by the lattice Gaussian sampling.
+Since the distribution is centered at the query point $\mathbf{c}$, the closest lattice point $\mathbf{Bx}$ to $\mathbf{c}$ is assigned the largest sampling probability.
+Therefore, by multiple samplings, the solution of CVP is the most likely to be returned.
+It has been demonstrated that lattice Gaussian sampling is equivalent to CVP via a polynomial-time dimension-preserving reduction \cite{DGStoCVPSVP}.
+Meanwhile, by adjusting the sample size, the sampling decoder enjoys a flexible trade-off between performance and complexity.

-In coding theory, the performance of BDD is captured by the correct decoding radius, which is defined as the radius of a sphere centered at the lattice point within which decoding is guaranteed to be correct.
-On the MIMO communications front, the transmitted signal can be successfully recovered when the noise norm is small compared to the correct decoding radius of the decoder.
-In other words, BDD actually serves as a suboptimal decoding strategy that enjoys lower complexity compared to ML decoding.
+In \cite{Klein}, Klein introduced an algorithm which performs sampling from a Gaussian-like distribution (see Algorithm 1).
+It is shown in \cite{Klein,CongRandom,DerandomizedJ} that Klein's algorithm is able to find the closest lattice point when it is close to the input vector: this technique is known as BDD in coding literature, which corresponds to a restricted variant of CVP.

 {\textbf{Input:}} {\textbf{Output:}}